 The college has a placement cell to provide a platform for interface between the college students and schools, NGO's and other relevant organizations.
 Most of the final year students of the course get placements in well-known schools of Delhi and NCR.
 Our students have also been selected as teachers in government schools.
-Many of our students pursue higher education in well known academic institutions like Tata Institute of Social Sciences ,Jawaharlal Nehru University, Delhi University and Jamia Millia Islamia.
-The Department believes that learning and academic pursuit is a lifelong habit to anyone who goes through its portals.
+Many of our students pursue higher education in well known academic institutions like Tata Institute of Social Sciences, Jawaharlal Nehru University, Delhi University and Jamia Millia Islamia.

 B.EL.ED.
-Course structure
+COURSE STRUCTURE